ashley468/cst339/activities/activity3/README.md

 ![InitMethod](initMethod.png)

-- This is a screenshot of the @RequestScope annotation
+- This is a screenshot of the @RequestScope annotation.
+- The init() method is called each time the program is executed or when the page is refreshed.
+The number of times it's called depends on how many times the site is refreshed or how many instances are initialized during the program's runtime.
 <br>

 ![RequestScope](requestScope.png)